deathworlders/online/content/books/deathworlders/chapter-88-the-turning-gears.md

 Maybe literally, too.
 There were rumors on the darkweb about dissidents, *gods no please…*

 “So,” Daar growled low.
-“You’ve been a *very* naughty boy, haven’t you?”
+“I see we can skip past playtime.
+You’ve been a *very* naughty boy, haven’t you?”

 Yup. *Fucked.* Liree’s mouth sent an urgent request to Liree’s brain for something witty to say that might get him out of this, only to get back white noise and screaming.
 It fell back on the old reliable “Ahh…!”